 The Participant understands that Data will be transferred to UBS Financial Services ("UBS"), or such other stock plan service provider as may be selected by the Company in the future, which is assisting the Company with the implementation, administration and management of the Performance Share Award.
 The Participant understands that the recipients of the Data may be located in the United States or elsewhere, and that the recipients' country (e.g., the United States) may have different data privacy laws and protections than the Participant's country.
 If the Participant resides outside the United States, the Participant understands that he or she may request a list with the names and addresses of any potential recipients of the Data by contacting his or her local human resources representative.
-The Participant authorizes the Company, UBS and any other possible recipients which may assist the Company (presently or in the future) with implementing, administering and managing the Performance Share Award to receive, possess, use, retain and transfer the Data, in electronic or other form, for the sole purpose of implementing, administering and managing his or her participant understands that Data will be held only as long as is necessary to implement, administer and manage the Participant's receipt of the Performance Share Award.
-If the Participant resides outside the United States, the Participant about the storage and processing of Data, require any necessary amendments to Data or refuse or withdraw the consents herein, in any case without cost, by contacting in writing his or her local human resources representative.
-The Participant's ability to receive the Performance Share Award.
-For more information on the consequences of the Participant's refusing or withdrawal of consent, the Participant understands that the resources representative.
-The Participant's ability to receive the Performance services or she may, any time, view Data, require any necessary amendments to Data or refuse or withdraw the consents herein,
+The Participant authorizes the Company, UBS and any other possible recipients which may assist the Company (presently or in the future) with implementing, administering and managing the Performance Share Award to receive, possess, use, retain and transfer the Data, in electronic or other form, for the sole purpose of implementing, administering and managing his or her participation in the Performance Share Award.
+The Participant understands that Data will be held only as long as is necessary to implement, administer and manage the Participant's receipt of the Performance Share Award.
+If the Participant resides outside the United States, the Participant understands that he or she may, at any time, view Data, request additional information about the storage and processing of Data, require any necessary amendments to Data or refuse or withdraw the consents herein, in any case without cost, by contacting in writing his or her local human resources representative.
+The Participant understands, however, that refusing or withdrawing his or her consent may affect the Participant's ability to receive the Performance Share Award.
+For more information on the consequences of the Participant's refusal to consent or withdrawal of consent